theogpt/theogpt.github.io/lives-of-alcyone/index.md

 "I suppose,"he said,"you did not expect such rooms in a house which seem so poor."

-When they assented he continued:"
+When they assented he continued:

-I am not quite so poor as I find it advised to appear in a country where men of my race are despised and often ill-treated.
+"I am not quite so poor as I find it advised to appear in a country where men of my race are despised and often ill-treated.
 I can assure you that you will find me not ungrateful for the great kindness which you have shown me, and perhaps my gratitude may not be so entirely worthless as at first sight it might seem to be."

 The boys understood but little of the meaning of his talk, but they saw that he intended to be friendly, and their native courtesy induced them to treat so old a man with deference.
 They were much interested in many curiosities in the room, and Laxa seemed pleased to show in many of the curiosities in the room, and Laxa seemed pleased to show them to them, and to explain their character and use.
 Presently he struck upon a beautifully-chased gong, and a servant appeared, to whom he gave orders to bring refreshment.
 The boys at first demurred, but the old man pressed food upon them so insistently that they were afraid of hurting his feelings by refusing, and consequently partook of some curious little sweet cakes with an odd spicy flavour quite new in their experience.